penoonan/app/README.md

 Sketch metaboxes are a lot like custom post types and menus.
 Create a metabox by extending the `\Sketch\Metabox\BaseMetabox` class.
 Define the metabox arguments as parameters on the class.

 But wait - that's not all!
-In addition to defining standard metabox arguments as class parameters, you must also specify a controller and method to handle metabox's business logic.
+In addition to defining standard metabox arguments as class parameters, you must also specify a controller and method to handle the metabox's business logic.

 Here is code for the basic metabox that ships with the sample Sketch app: